springmeyer/paleoserver/README.txt

 * Does not handle values with spaces, even if encoded
 * Likely to crash, requires kill -9 to stop all threads
 * If it hangs, make sure you are loading ABI-compatible datasources
-* Only supports BBOX, WIDTH, HEIGHT - all other WMS params ignored
+* Only supports BBOX, WIDTH, HEIGHT, LAYERS - all other WMS params ignored

 ToDo